apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

 # Tutorial on the Type Checker Snowcat

-In this tutorial, we introduce the new type checker that is called Snowcat
+In this tutorial, we introduce the Snowcat:snowflake::cat: type checker
 :snowflake: :cat:.
 We give concrete steps on running the type checker and annotating a specification with types.